rm511130/Physna_Training/README.md

      - Please _**maintain the default units as "mm"**_ and _**do not check the "deduplicate files" check box**_.
      - Please change the file filter selection to _**All Files (\*.\*)**_ before selecting the models for upload.

 Now that you have read the _Important Details_ above, please upload all of the 17 extracted files into the Physna Folder you created in the previous step.
-The animation below shows the whole process described above.
+The animation below shows the complete process described above.
 In the animation we're loading the 17 files into the _**AB1**_ folder.

    <kbd>![Upload Files](./images/Upload_Files.gif)</kbd>